lpenz/ghaction-cmake/README.md

 - Phase: can changes the default command of any number of phases.

-### `dependencies_debian`

-Project dependencies as Debian packages to install in the container, separated by spaces.

-- Phase: *setup*
-- Preset behavior: unaffected.

 ### `working-directory`

 Use this directory as the source dir for cmake.
 Mostly used when the cmake project is in a subdirectory of the repository.

+- Phase: *setup*
+- Preset behavior: unaffected.

+### `pre_command`

+Custom command to run before dependencies are installed.
+Use this to add third-party Debian repositories or increment the setup phase in other ways.

+- Phase: *setup*
+- Preset behavior: unaffected.

+### `dependencies_debian`

+Project dependencies as Debian packages to install in the container, separated by spaces.

 - Phase: *setup*
 - Preset behavior: unaffected.